Trekking to Lake Sary-Chelek

 Bishkek | Olive Bishkek Hotel 3* or similar |

-We offer accommodation in cozy hotels often decorated in a national style.
-It is completely unique: it combines modern comfort and a unique culture of hospitality.
+► | Hotels.
+We offer accommodation in small cozy hotels, often decorated in a national style.
+Here, modern comfort meets the unique culture of hospitality. |

-Accommodation in tents for 2 persons.
-Tents are designed for all weather conditions, they are wind-resistant and waterproof, for comfortable staying mats and sleeping bags will be provided.
-The tent camp is equipped with a big dining-tent with tables and camp chairs.
-We use camping gas burners and gas bottles or firewood (collected along the way) for cooking.
-The tent camp is equipped with portable camping WC.
-Communication means are always available on the route.
+► | Camping.
+Accommodation in tents for 2 people.
+The tents are designed for all weather conditions, they are wind-resistant and waterproof.
+To ensure comfort, we provide camping mats and sleeping bags.
+The camp is equipped with a dining tent, where tables and comfortable folding chairs are set up.
+For cooking, our staff uses gas cylinders with portable gas stoves or firewood (collected along the route).
+The camp is also equipped with portable toilets.
+Communication devices are always available on the route. |

 Transportation.

-Group | Type of transport |
+Group | Type of Transport |

-Group 4-15 pax | "Mercedes-Benz Sprinter" |
+Group 1–15 pax | "Mercedes-Benz Sprinter" |

 Visa to Kyrgyzstan